ahmedkheiri/CoSPLib/README.md

-# CSPLib User Guides (Version 0.1)
+# CoSPLib User Guides (Version 0.1)

 ## Citation

 If you use any materials, data, or software from this repository in your research or conference planning, please cite the relevant publications:

-- Ahmed Kheiri, Yaroslav Pylyavskyy and Peter Jacko (2024) *CSPLib – A Benchmark Library for Conference Scheduling Problems.*
+- Ahmed Kheiri, Yaroslav Pylyavskyy and Peter Jacko (2024) *CoSPLib – A Benchmark Library for Conference Scheduling Problems.*

 - Yaroslav Pylyavskyy, Ahmed Kheiri and Peter Jacko (2024) *A Two-phase Matheuristic Approach to Conference Scheduling Problems.*